Shivers (video game): Sound and music

 Guy Whitmore worked as a sound engineer, sound designer and music composer for the video game soundtrack.
 According to context, some pieces were composed as orchestral music whereas others were more modern.
 Some bands were cited as inspiration, such as Nine Inch Nails.
 Whitmore also had dark ambient music in mind.
 The interactive nature of the game demanded for a repetitive motif which would provide the background and foreboding mood of suspension for the player, while being unnoticed in the same time.
 The crescendo happens in the cues whenever the player triggers an attack of an Ixupi monster.

 Sound effects were derived mostly from a stock sound effects CD.
 The mumblings heard in the abandoned theatre is a relevant speech by the Ghost from a Hamlet performance.
+As well as utilizing sound / speech recordings for Shivers' music, Whitmore also sampled speech from the game's actors in select tracks.
+Examples being Rodney Sherwood's delivery of the name "Ra" (as the museum announcer) being the basis of the music in the Gods and Religious Items exhibit, or his delivery of "Welcome", and an evil laugh (as the game announcer), featuring in the music for the basement.

 Reception

 Shivers drew mostly praise for its atmosphere.
 Presenting a deviation from earlier Sierra titles, the game was both praised and criticized for the same reasons, while it also drew comparisons with Myst and The 7th Guest.
 It holds an aggregated 72.2% score on GameRankings, based on reviews from various professional critics.

 Quandary gave the game a 5 out of 5, praising the atmosphere and simplicity of gameplay, mentioning the ample number of save game slots and closed captions among the game's advantages.
 Next Generation, while briefly complimenting the graphics and interface, derided the game as an unoriginal Myst clone.
 They added that "the long load times, grating music, and overreaching puzzles keep it mediocre at best."
 French site Jeuxvideo.com called it "an undeniable success".
 In a retrospective review, Adventure Lantern noted that the game still looked fairly pleasant after its time, and its (mostly) clever design, while praising the game's mood and atmospheric soundtrack.
 Adventure Classic Gaming named Shivers a sleeper hit of the year and recognised its cult status.

 Ron Dulin of GameSpot called the gameplay repetitive, as the player is forced to travel back and forth many times after a certain point.
 Ray Ivey of Just Adventure favored the game's atmosphere, and praised the "Flashback" feature.

 All Game Guide described it as "lacking" while Finnish magazine Pelit considered it an example of Sierra's downward spiral, criticizing the puzzles and the storyline.